-If you’ve been in Tucson for any amount of time, you’ve most likely heard about Trident Grill, either at the original location at Speedway and Campbell or the newer spots on Swan just south of Fort Lowell and on South Craycroft.
-Don’t forget about their newest addition to the family: Trident Pizza Pub.
+If you’ve been in Tucson for any amount of time, you’ve most likely heard about Trident Grill, either at the original location at Speedway and Campbell or the newer spots on Swan just south of Fort Lowell, on South Craycroft and on Ina and Shannon.
+And don’t forget about sister restaurant Trident Pizza Pub.

 The east-coast sports pub was opened in 2001 by retired Navy SEAL Nelson Miller and is home to die-hard Washington Redskins fans as well as other mid-Atlantic teams.
 Located on the northeast edge of the University of Arizona campus, this is the perfect spot on Arizona game days for those not looking to battle the crowds at Main Gate Square.

 Keeping true to his Maryland roots, Miller brings some of the best food from the region including Maryland Style Crab Cakes, Peel n Eat Shrimp, oysters on the half shell, Burgers with Old Bay Fries and the city’s best clam chowder.